Lennolium/swiftGuard/README.md

 instead.
 The preferences and whitelists are stored in the same location as the GUI version and can be edited manually.
 For further information, please refer to the [src/swiftguard/worker.py](https://github.com/Lennolium/swiftGuard/blob/main/src/swiftguard/worker.py) file.

-1. Open a terminal and navigate to the desired directory.
+1. Open a terminal and navigate to the desired install directory.

    ```bash
    cd ~/Desktop